Nutrition labelling in stores: Guiding Stars project

 Guiding Stars is a nutrition labelling system displayed on shelf tags in grocery stores.
 Canada’s largest supermarket retailer began implemented the Guiding Stars program in 46 Ontario supermarkets in 2012, with a staggered implementation in other stores and provinces across the country.

-The primary goal of the proposed research is to examine the impact of an onshelf nutrition labelling program on consumer food and beverage purchases in supermarkets in Ontario, Canada.
-The study will include exit surveys with Loblaw consumers in three countries, as well as an analysis of sales data to examine what, if any, impact Guiding Stars has on consumer behaviour and nutritional quality of food purchases.
+The primary goal of the proposed research was to examine the impact of an on-shelf nutrition labelling program on consumer food and beverage purchases in supermarkets in Ontario, Canada.
+The study included exit surveys with Loblaw consumers and an analysis of sales data to examine what, if any, impact Guiding Stars has on consumer behaviour and nutritional quality of food purchases.